Felix Grundy: Death and honors

 Grundy was buried at Nashville City Cemetery in Nashville, Tennessee.
 After his death, four American counties were named in his honor.
 The four counties are located in Illinois, Iowa, Missouri and Tennessee.
+The county seat of Buchanan County, Virginia, Grundy Virginia, was named for Felix Grundy.
+Grundy was founded in 1858.

 Both Grundy Center, Iowa, and its location of Grundy County, Iowa are also named in his honor.
 Grundy Center's annual festival, called "Felix Grundy Days", are held each July.
 This marks the start to the annual Grundy County Fair, located in Grundy Center.

 Legacy

 Grundy was a mentor to future President James K. Polk.
 Polk purchased Grundy's home in Nashville called "Grundy Place" and changed the name to "Polk Place".
 He lived and died there after his presidency.
 It was demolished in 1901.